smatzko4/bostontattoo/index.md

 title: Home
 permalink: "/"
 main_image: "/uploads/home.jpg"
+page_name: ""
-layout: home
+layout: page
 ---

-## New England’s Premier Tattoo Studio
+# New England’s Premier Tattoo Studio

 Established in December, 2004, the Boston Tattoo Company is the Boston area’s most respected studio.
 We have been recognized by numerous Greater-Boston publications; such as The Phoenix, Somerville Scout, and Reader’s Choice, as the best tattoo & body piercing studio!